 In Table \ref{T:AUC-ROC-VALUES-EXP2} we report the performance of machine learning models for Experiment 2 and compare how they performed after Q1 and Q4 of the active learning pool data was shown to them.
 We found that the best performance was attained by the MLP, followed by the SVM by at least 0.05 AUC ROC points.
 Furthermore, while the MLP increased its performance over time, the SVM slightly reduced it in Q4.
 No other model had a performance decrease over time.
 Since Experiment 2 only considered a human oracle and the annotations are accurate, the performance decrease cannot be attributed to mislabeling.
 Furthermore, while the model's discriminative capacity loss could be attributed to the class imbalance, we consider this improbable, given that the rest of the models could better discern among the classes over time.
-Finally, the worst results were obtained by the CART model, which lagged a little more than 0.16 AUC ROC points from the best one.
+Finally, the CART model obtained the worst results, which lagged slightly more than 0.16 AUC ROC points compared to the best one.

 As mentioned at the beginning of this section, another relevant aspect of evaluating active learning strategies is their potential to reduce data annotation efforts.
 This could be analyzed from two perspectives.
 First, whether the additional data annotations provide enough knowledge to enhance the models' performance significantly.
 If not, the data annotation can be avoided.
-Second, whether some strategy can be devised (e.g., a machine oracle) to reduce the manual annotation effort.
+Second, a strategy can be devised (e.g., a machine oracle) to reduce the manual annotation effort.
 In this work, we focused on the second one.
-In Table \ref{T:LABELING-SAVINGS-P95}, we present the results for a cut-off value of p=0.95.
-For p=0.99, we observed that no instances were retrieved and given to machine oracles; therefore, no analysis was performed on them.
+Table \ref{T:LABELING-SAVINGS-P95} presents the results for a cut-off value of p=0.95.
+For p=0.99, no instances were retrieved and given to machine oracles; therefore, no analysis was performed on them.